WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 Staff costs (HQ and field) can be declared on the basis of actual costs and calculated in accordance with the following formula, provided for in the Model Grant Agreement:

 The number of day-equivalents declared for a person must be identifiable and verifiable (for instance through time sheets).
-Further explanations will be provided in the AGA.
+Further explanation is provided in the AGA (Article 6.2.A.1 Employees).

 Alternatively, staff costs can be declared as unit costs calculated in accordance with the Partner’s usual costs accounting practices.
 The different options can be selected by filling in the correct column in the budget (Annex 2) and/or at final report stage (Annex 4).
 There is no need for any derogation or ex-ante approval.
 The unit costs methodology as well as the number of the unit declared supported by timesheets or equivalent will be checked at the audit stage.

-Yes, Low value equipment (equipment with a value below EUR 1000, instead of previous EUR 750 per item) is exempted from the obligation of transfer.
-If the cost of the item is between EUR 1001 and EUR 2500 per item, the exception applies if the total costs of the items does not exceed EUR 15 000
+Yes, low value equipment (equipment with a value below EUR 1000 under the MGA, instead of previous EUR 750 per item under the FPA2014) is exempted from the obligation to transfer.
+If the cost of the item is between EUR 1001 and EUR 2500 per item, the exception applies if the total costs of the items does not exceed EUR 15 000 (See FAQ 100).

 Article 6.2 D.1 repeats the conditions set up in the 2018 Financial Regulation (Art.
 204) on which basis the EU funds the actions.
-By filling in section 10 of the SF, in particular section 10.6, the partner provides the required information about financial support to third parties.
-The amount of support provided to implementing partners must be listed in the budget template under category D.1.
+In Chapter 10.6 e-SF the partner provides the required information about financial support to third parties.
+The amount of support provided to implementing partners must be listed in the budget template (Annex 2) and financial statement (Annex 4) under category D.1.

 Those are the supplementary payments for personnel assigned to the action and can be included in the calculation of the daily rate if they are part of the beneficiary’s usual remuneration practices and are paid in a consistent manner whenever the same kind of work or expertise is required, the criteria used to calculate the supplementary payments have to be objective and generally applied by the beneficiary, regardless of the source of funding used.